MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 Run `/ctf_map editor`.
 An explanation of some of the fields is given below.

+#### Selecting the Map Area
+1. Select a position to be one corner of the map.
+2. Select a position in the opposite corner.
+Place it higher/lower than the first one to give the map height.

+> **Note:** Run `/ctf_map editor` to fill out the rest of the fields.

 #### Map Enabled
 Whether or not the map is available for play.
 You will want to check this.